jutoroa/jutoroa/README.md

 ###

-<p align="left">I'm Juan Pablo, a Data and Software Embeeded Enginer.
-In love with the embedded world, and it's applications.</p>
+<p align="left">I'm Juan Pablo, a Data Enginer.
+In love with the embedded world, the data, and it's applications.</p>

 ###